 When Holden closes at Elizabeth on October 20, so too will the era of car manufacturing in Australia.
 The industry was a huge employer of post-war European migrants.
-SBS Chief Political Correspondent Daniela Ritorto reflects on how Holden has a special place in her family, employing both her grandfathers after arriving from Italy.
+Former SBS Chief Political Correspondent Daniela Ritorto reflects on how Holden has a special place in her family, employing both her grandfathers after arriving from Italy.

 I always knew my grandfather was a Holden man.